BridgeBio Pharma (BBIO) Scheduled to Post Quarterly Earnings on Wednesday

-BridgeBio Pharma (NASDAQ:BBIO – Get Rating) is scheduled to be posting its quarterly earnings results on Wednesday, February 22nd.
+BridgeBio Pharma (NASDAQ:BBIO – Get Rating) is scheduled to be announcing its earnings results on Wednesday, February 22nd.

 BridgeBio Pharma Price Performance

-BBIO has been the subject of several recent research reports.
-JPMorgan Chase & Co. decreased their price objective on BridgeBio Pharma from $20.00 to $19.00 and set an “overweight” rating for the company in a research note on Friday, November 18th.
-Cowen initiated coverage on BridgeBio Pharma in a research note on Monday, February 6th.
-They issued an “outperform” rating for the company.
-SVB Leerink decreased their price objective on BridgeBio Pharma from $23.00 to $19.00 and set an “outperform” rating for the company in a research note on Monday, January 23rd.
-Finally, Cowen began coverage on BridgeBio Pharma in a research note on Monday, February 6th.
-They issued an “outperform” rating for the company.
-Seven equities research analysts have rated the stock with a buy rating, According to MarketBeat, BridgeBio Pharma currently has an average rating of “Buy” and a consensus target price of $20.80.
+Several analysts recently issued reports on BBIO shares.
+Cowen started coverage on shares of BridgeBio Pharma in a report on Monday, February 6th.
+They issued an “outperform” rating on the stock.
+SVB Leerink cut their price target on shares of BridgeBio Pharma from $23.00 to $19.00 and set an “outperform” rating on the stock in a report on Monday, January 23rd.
+JPMorgan Chase & Co. lowered their target price on shares of BridgeBio Pharma from $20.00 to $19.00 and set an “overweight” rating for the company in a research note on Friday, November 18th.
+Finally, Cowen initiated coverage on shares of BridgeBio Pharma in a research note on Monday, February 6th.
+They set an “outperform” rating for the company.
+Seven research analysts have rated the stock with a buy rating, According to MarketBeat, BridgeBio Pharma currently has a consensus rating of “Buy” and an average price target of $20.80.

-Institutional investors have recently modified their holdings of the stock.
-Quantbot Technologies LP increased its holdings in shares of BridgeBio Pharma by 500.0% in the first quarter.
-Quantbot Technologies LP now owns 4,200 shares of the company’s stock valued at $42,000 after purchasing an additional 3,500 shares during the period.
-Quantamental Technologies LLC acquired a new position in shares of BridgeBio Pharma in the first quarter valued at approximately $104,000.
-Mercer Global Advisors Inc. ADV acquired a new position in shares of BridgeBio Pharma in the third quarter valued at approximately $105,000.
-Envestnet Asset Management Inc. acquired a new position in shares of BridgeBio Pharma in the third quarter valued at approximately $123,000.
-Finally, Dynamic Technology Lab Private Ltd acquired a new position in shares of BridgeBio Pharma in the first quarter valued at approximately $137,000.
-Institutional investors and hedge funds own 96.46% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+The Manufacturers Life Insurance Company grew its position in BridgeBio Pharma by 2.1% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 43,902 shares of the company’s stock valued at $335,000 after buying an additional 897 shares in the last quarter.
+Engineers Gate Manager LP grew its position in BridgeBio Pharma by 103.8% in the 4th quarter.
+Engineers Gate Manager LP now owns 38,136 shares of the company’s stock valued at $291,000 after buying an additional 19,428 shares in the last quarter.
+Hsbc Holdings PLC bought a new position in BridgeBio Pharma in the 1st quarter valued at about $288,000.
+Putnam Investments LLC bought a new position in BridgeBio Pharma in the 4th quarter valued at about $265,000.
+Finally, CI Private Wealth LLC bought a new position in BridgeBio Pharma in the 4th quarter valued at about $253,000.
+Institutional investors own 96.46% of the company’s stock.

 BridgeBio Pharma Company Profile